Who was Patanjali and what is Patanjali Yoga Sutras?

-He was a sage in India who wrote Yoga Sutras, which is considered a classical yoga text.
-You must have heard about the ‘Eight Limbs of Yoga‘ – that philosophy is ‘just one’ part of his Sutras.
+Patanjali was a sage in India who wrote Yoga Sutras, which is considered a classic yoga text.
+You must have heard about the ‘Eight Limbs of Yoga‘ – that philosophy is ‘just one’ part of Patanjali Yoga Sutras.
+You can listen to the podcast that explains the Eight Limbs of Yoga

 Second, can you believe that Patanjali’s Yoga Sutras has nothing to do with asanas?
 He does not speak about those Yoga poses that we are aware of.
-In fact, his entire verses focus on mind and how Yoga can regulate our mind to see our true self (atman)
+His entire verses focus on mind and how Yoga can regulate our minds.
+His Sutras is influenced by the Samkhya Philosophy, which we have explained in detail here.

 - Samadhi Pada: You are a soul